eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

-To simplify our analysis of transistors and circuits, we assume that for any given integrated circuit, or dies cut from from a wafer, the transistors are chosen to have the minimum "length [Sutherland1999", from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5] [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.2 Multi-stage logic networks, Example 1.7, pp. 15], so that we can have faster switching transistor and faster circuits (or digital circuits with smaller delays and better performance) (***CITE THIS!!!***).
+To simplify our analysis of transistors and circuits, we assume that for any given integrated circuit, or dies cut from from a wafer, the transistors are chosen to have the minimum "length [Sutherland1999", from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, pp. 5] [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.2 Multi-stage logic networks, Example 1.7, pp. 15], so that we can have faster switching transistor and faster circuits (or digital circuits with smaller delays and better performance) [Weste2011, from Chapter 4 Delay: \S4.8 Historical Perspective, pp. 175] (***Add More References!!!***).

 According to the method of logical effort [Sutherland1999, from Chapter 1 The Method of Logical Effort, pp. 1], the delay of a logic gate can be estimated as `$d = g \cdot h + p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.2 on pp. 2 and Equation 1.5 on pp. 3], and `$d$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 5 on pp. 3], where `$d$` is the unitless delay unit of a logic gate that is independent of the semiconductor manufacturing process, `$g$` is the logical effort representing the characteristics of a logic gate and `$h$` is the electrical effort that estimates the load characteristics [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equation 1.3, pp. 2], and `$p$` [Sutherland1999, from Chapter 1 The Method of Logical Effort: \S1.1 Delay in a logic gate, Equations 1.2 and 1.3 on pp. 2 and Equation 1.5 on pp. 3].